thuluu/selenium-practice/readme.md

 After finishing those test cases, if you still want to practice more, write out some test cases for the PA system, including the detailed test steps and validation points (I think it's easy since... you're testers, right?
 Writing test cases is what you do in your daily job) and then try to automate them.

-# Some suggestion
+# Some suggestions

-* Apply POM to manage your code
+* Apply [POM](https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html) to manage your code
 * Try to avoid duplicate code (Tips: When you're using Ctrl+C/Ctrl+V, maybe you're duplicating code)

 # Commit code